olgupila/STORM-AI-devkit-2025/docs/dataset.md

 # Dataset Information

-## SADSAW Dataset
+## STORM-AI Dataset

-The Satellite Atmospheric Density and Space Atmospheric Weather (SADSAW) Dataset comprises of a public challenge and private evaluation dataset.
+The Satellite Tracking and Orbit Resilience Modeling with AI (STORM-AI) Dataset comprises of a public challenge and private evaluation dataset.

-<b>The full public schallenge problem dataset will be made available to participants on December 16, 2024.</b>
+<b>The full public schallenge problem dataset will be made available to participants when the competition phase begins on December 16, 2024.</b>

 ### Warmup Dataset

 The [warmup dataset](https://www.dropbox.com/scl/fo/nz1j92xpr6eet3fa5mx5i/ADMYs2zfr3dvxJ-FFd5dmM8?rlkey=tem27v1d2raf2nnlcq6cd49ev&st=sty6ggo3&dl=0) for participants was released on November 15, 2024.

-Participants should use the dataset to become familiar with the competition.
+Participants should use this subset of the STORM-AI data to become familiar with the phenomenology and formats they will be asked to use during Phase 1 of the competition.
 The warmup dataset consists of:
 * <b>OMNI2_112613_012420.csv</b>: Space weather information, collected by NASA Space Flight Goddard Center
 * <b>g13_112613_012420.csv</b>: X-Ray flux information, collected by NOAA'S GOES-13 satellite
-* <b>SWARMA_DNS_POD_0012414_012420.csv</b>: ESA'S SWARM A satellite trajectory information with collected atmospheric density values
+* <b>SWARMA_DNS_POD_0012414_012420.csv</b>: Time series orbit average density values collected by ESA'S SWARM A satellite
+* <b>SWARMA_POD_RN_0012414_012420.csv</b>: Positions and orbit parameters for ESA's SWARM A satellite

-Your objective is to design a model that, given 60 days of prior space weather and X-Ray flux information, predicts 3 days of future satellite trajectory, as well as future atmospheric density values along that prediction.
+Your objective is to design a model that, given a spacecraft's initial state and 60 days of space weather and X-Ray flux information directly preceding that state, can predict the next 3 days of atmospheric density values the spacecraft will observe.

 That is, your model should take in three kinds of inputs:
-* An initial location for a satellite, represented using orbital elements
+* A satellite's initial location, provided in both geodetic coordinates and orbital elements
-* Space weather information, 60 days prior to the timestamp of the initial satellite location
+* Space weather information for the 60 day period preceding the timestamp of the initial satellite location
-* X-Ray flux information, 60 days prior to the timestamp of the initial satellite location
+* X-Ray flux information for the 60 day period preceding the timestamp of the initial satellite location

-Your model should then output a prediction of satellite trajectory and atmospheric density values.
-This prediction must span a period of 3 days following the timestamp of the initial satellite location.
+Your model should then predict the sequence of orbit-averaged atmospheric density values that the spacecraft will observe in the future.
+This prediction must span a period of 3 days directly following the timestamp of the initial satellite location.

-This explains the starting timestamps in the space weather (OMNI2) and X-Ray flux (G13) information CSV files, which begin 60 days prior to the starting timestamp of the SWARM A data.
-This also explains the last timestamp in the SWARM A data, which is 3 days past the last timestamp in the OMNI2 and G13 data.
+Therefore, the timestamps in the space weather (OMNI2) and X-Ray flux (G13) information CSV files begin 60 days prior to the timestamps of the orbits and densities in the SWARM A data files, and the last timestamp in the SWARM A data files is 3 days past the last timestamp in the OMNI2 and G13 data.

 Some recommendations:
 * You may take the 63-day 'test-case' cycle from anywhere in the provided warmup data files to get familiar with the objective of the competition.